 Documentation that the individual with a disability has been informed by the institution or program that a place is being held for the individual

-Individuals who are eligible for VR but do not meet the definition of a student with a disability can receive some of the same services; however, they are not counted as recipients of Pre-ETS, and the services and goods must be paid for with Basic VR funds, not with Pre-ETS funds.
+Individuals who are eligible for VR but do not meet the definition of a student with a disability can receive individualized transition services and other VR services ; however, they are not counted as recipients of Pre-ETS, and the services and goods must be paid for with Basic VR funds, not with Pre-ETS funds.

 The Workforce Innovation and Opportunity Act (WIOA) defines three types of Pre-ETS activities—required, coordinated, and authorized.